ayanworks/message-pickup-repository/docs/message-pickup-repository-server.md

 - Then a new message is received, the server sends a JSON-RPC response to the client with the new message data.

-- Once the server send JSON-RPC response, the client receives the notification with the message through its subscription to the `messageReceive` event.
+- Once the server send JSON-RPC response, the client receives the notification with the message through its subscription to the `messagesReceived` event.
 The client’s callback function is triggered with the message data.

 ---